NikosZar/MITx_Statistics_and_Datascience/6.419x - Data Analysis Statistical Modeling and Computation in Applications/Notes/hypothesis_testing.md

 A high-level summary of hypothesis testing is that it involves calculating the probability, under a given model, that an observation equal to or more extreme than what is observed in the treatment group is obtained, conditioned on the treatment having no effect.

+Steps:
+- Determine a model
+- Determine a mutualy exclusive null hypothesis and alternative hypothesis
+- Dtermine a test statistic (quantity that can differentiate between null and alternative hypothesis, and whose distribution under the null hypothesis you can compute).
+- Determine a significance level.
+This is the error we are okay with making.

 ## On Null and Alternative Hypotheses

 I was thinking today about how we frame scientific questions as competing hypotheses.
 It's like having two possibilities:

 The null hypothesis (H₀) - this is our default position, representing what we currently believe or assume.
 When comparing treatments, we assume they have equal effects (μ₁ = μ₂).
 For relationships between variables, we start by assuming there aren't any (ρ = 0).

 Then there's the alternative hypothesis (H₁) - what we think might actually be happening.
 Sometimes we specify a direction (μ₁ > μ₂), other times we just suspect there's some difference (μ₁ ≠ μ₂).
+In an intent-to-treat analysis think of the control group observations as becoming the parameter and corresponding values for a null hypothesis.

+E.g offering mammography leads to a reduction in deaths caused by breast cancer.
+In the control group the rate of death = 0.01 and in the treatment group we observe a rate of death of 0.001. the value of 0.01 can be the value of the death rate in our null hypothesis.

+We reject the null hypothesis if we deem it relatively unlikely for the null hypothesis to be true, given the observations.

+We fail to reject the null hypothesis if we do not have sufficient evidence from the observation to discredit the null hypothesis.

 ## Reflections on Parametric Models